 Of all the criminal justice jobs available through the federal government, the United States Secret Service probably has one of the most rigorous background checks available.
 Potential agents need to be able to get Top Secret security clearance before they can even be considered for a position, and this six- to nine-month-long process includes everything from credit checks to neighborhood references.
 Once cleared, new agent trainees will still need to complete their training program, subject themselves to polygraph examinations, and successfully pass the Treasury Enforcement Agent (TEA) exam.

 The application process begins by locating a position vacancy and filling out an online application through the United States Secret Service website.
 The application requires a number of supporting documents, including transcripts and military history, if applicable.

-Understandably, it’s not easy to garner a position with the Secret Service, an agency responsible not only for safeguarding the lives of the world’s most important leaders, but also for insuring the validity of U. S. currency around the globe.
+Understandably, it’s not easy to garner a position with the Secret Service, an agency responsible not only for safeguarding the lives of the world’s most important leaders but also for ensuring the validity of U. S. currency around the globe.
 The Secret Service is directly accountable for the most valuable assets the United States has to offer, our money and our policy-makers, and that means that the power of the nation rests solely in the protective hands of this venerated organization.
-That’s a hefty job for one of America’s oldest, and perhaps most misunderstood, criminal justice agencies.
+That’s a hefty job for one of America’s oldest, and perhaps most misunderstood criminal justice agencies.